 - Buying low-quality clothes made of flimsy fabrics and with skimpy stitching that falls apart the first time you wear them.
 It’s simply a waste of your money.
-This is especially important when shopping for designer dupes; make sure to check the reviews!
+This is especially important when shopping for designer inspired items; make sure to check the reviews!

 Earn Cashback When You Shop

 Whenever possible, buy online through websites like TopCashback.

 Clicking through these websites to your favorite retailers gives you back a percentage of your spending once your purchase is confirmed.